-Covid-19 update: As MTB exams are recorded during the lesson in audio with the teacher and submitted via our app, there will be no significant disruption to our Grade 1-8 exam process over this difficult period.* Exams can still be entered, taken and submitted with complete flexibility at the convenience of the teacher/school.
+Covid-19 update: As MTB exams are recorded during the lesson in audio or video with the teacher and submitted via our app, there will be no significant disruption to our Grade 1-8 exam process over this difficult period.
+Exams can still be entered, taken and submitted with complete flexibility at the convenience of the teacher/school.

 In order to support teachers and learners affected by the Covid-19 outbreak we have introduced a number of new measures: